Table of Contents

 Plant proteins are lower in calories and fat than animal proteins, and higher in fiber and essential nutrients.
 Plant-based protein sources don't require the use of animals or their by-products, which as we've seen is environmentally harmful.

 Plant-based protein sources are often high in antioxidants and other health benefits, making them a great nutritive source of protein for vegetarians and vegans.

 Plant protein powders are a great way for vegetarians and vegans to get all the protein they need each day.
-These supplements offer easily digestible sources of protein with few calories and 0 cholesterol or fat.
+These supplements offer easily digestible sources of protein with few calories and 0 fat.